Members of the College Board

 Meredydd has represented Land-based Colleges on a number of regional and national groups, including the Department for Education Ministerial Working Group, the Learning and Skills Improvement Service, Landex (Federation of Land-based Colleges), the YPLA Technical and Funding Advisory Group, the North West Rural and Farming Network, Lantra (Land-based Sector Skills Council), the Cheshire East 14-25 Learning and Skills Executive and the Cheshire West and Chester Council – Rural Regeneration Board.

 Meredydd joined the Board on 10 May 2004.
-He is Principal of the College, a member of the Finance and General Purposes, Quality and Standards and Search and Governance Committees and a member of the Estates Development and Property Group.
+He is Principal of the College, a member of the Finance and General Purposes, Quality and Standards, Higher Education and Search and Governance Committees and a member of the Estates Development and Property Group.